k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 * GCP GKE e2-highmem-8, pd-ssd disk (`premium-rwo`)

 {{% alert title="Disk recommendations" color="success" %}}
-The e2 instance class in GCP is the default in GKE, but proved to be under-powered compared to the AWS r5 instance class with approximately 20% lower [sysbench](https://github.com/akopytov/sysbench) score.
-The n2 instance class offered much better performance with a score that was approximately 10% higher than the AWS r5 instances.
+The e2 instance class in GCP is the default in GKE, but proved to be under-powered, compared to other cloud vendors' latest generation instances, with approximately 20% lower [sysbench](https://github.com/akopytov/sysbench) score.
+The n2 instance class offered much better performance with a score that was approximately 10% higher than the benchmark's baseline AWS r5 instances.
 The pd-balanced (standard-rwo) disks provided enough performance for this specific benchmarks; thus we didn’t need to upgrade to the slightly more expensive pd-ssd (premium-rwo) disks.
 {{% /alert %}}

 Regarding the Cassandra version and settings: